 As a kid, I wanted to grow up to be either an artist or a hairdresser.
 I hoped to be an artist because I couldn’t help drawing and painting whenever possible.
 I wanted to be a hairdresser because my grandmother always came back from the beauty salon so happy and radiant.
-Now that I’m 50, I still want to be an artist, and I still want the people near me to feel beautiful, listened to, and empowered.
+Even now, I still want to be an artist, and I still want the people near me to feel beautiful, listened to, and empowered.
 Thankfully, my work is a mix of both— art and listening, beauty and radiance.

 As for the stories my art tells, most of them start with what my soul needs to learn or remember.
 Several life challenges are teaching me about courage, humility, compassion, and resilience.
 (Twists and turns like coming out, my wife’s chronic illness, self-employment, therapy, and the pandemic.)
 I hope you’ll see those spiritual themes in my art and in the practices I write.